pjsier/anki-compressor/README.md

 - `-o`: Output file name, defaults to `MIN_<INPUT>`
 - `-q`: Image quality on a scale of 1-100 supplied to Pillow's image processing, defaults to 50
 - `-b`: Bitrate for audio output, defaults to '48k'
+- `-t`: Filetype for image compression, defaults to jpeg